-We were also surprised by the memory limits of the system.
-The system maintains the VSM resident in memory.
-As the number of articles increases, it appears that the VSM is causing the paging system to thrash.
-If this is indeed the case, then the obvious solution is to maintain the VSM in disk storage, which will cause a performance penalty for small clusters, but will provide the ability to cluster far larger collections of information.
-We have also developed several approaches to reducing the complexity of VSM and clustering algorithms.
-These approaches are beyond the scope of this paper.
+Surprisingly, the system maintains the VSM resident in memory.
+Presumably, as the number of articles increases the VSM causes the paging system to thrash.
+The obvious solution is to maintain the VSM in disk storage, causing a performance penalty for small clusters, but providing the ability to cluster larger collections.
+We have developed approaches to reducing the complexity of VSM and clustering algorithms beyond the scope of this paper.

-5 Conclusion
+5 CONCLUSION

-The VIC problem involved gathering/analyzing more information than could be reasonably accomplished given the available manpower (common dilemma that promises to worsen).
-To address this challenge, the multi-agent VIPAR system was developed which uses software agents to retrieve, organize, and graphically present Internet-based newspaper information to analysts.
-The system organizes articles in a fashion comparable to that of intelligence analysts.
+The VIC problem involved gathering/analyzing more information that could be reasonably accomplished given the available manpower (a common dilemma that promises to worsen).
+To address this challenge, the multi-agent VIPAR system was developed using software agents to retrieve, organize, and graphically present Internet-based newspaper information comparable to intelligence analysts.
 VIPAR extends the field of agent technology through the use of a flexible RDF ontology for managing information including the capability to dynamically add and cluster new information entering the system.

 Agent technology is well suited to this type of problem for three main reasons.
 First, the communication mechanism allows for broadcast and peer-to-peer message passing.
 Second, using an external ontology allows for an easily maintainable and/or replaceable mechanism for adapting to an open/changing information environment and rules (intelligence needs).
 Consequently, agents can be redirected without the need to modify code.
 Finally, agents are mobile, a natural solution to the needs of intelligence gathering.
-The ability for agents to suspend operations, move to another computer, and resume operations on command provides for various design/implementation options for rapid deployment.
-There are some drawbacks with agent technology, including a steep learning curve and little standardization, however, such limitations are to be expected with an emerging technology.
+The ability for agents to suspend operations, move to another computer, and resume operations on command provides for various design/implementation options needed for rapid deployment.
+Some drawbacks with agent technology include a steep learning curve and little standardization.
+However, such limitations are to be expected with an emerging technology.

-The delivered system included thirteen information agents that manage thirteen different newspaper sites.
+The delivered system includes 13 information agents that manage thirteen different newspaper sites.
 Since delivery of the system, the VIC staff has added additional newspapers to the system by creating new RDFs.